-- ♦ Contributions include in-kind contributions which are goods and services in place of cash, provided for a candidate.
-All in-kind contributions must be itemized by name, city and state of the contributor, date, item or service contributed and market value of the item or service contributed. - ♦ Sale of tickets for fund-raisers: If the ticket price is \$25.00 or more, the name and address of each ticket purchaser and purchase price of ticket(s) must be itemized under "receipts".
-If the ticket price is under \$25.00, the fundraiser does not have to be itemized and needs only to be reported under "unitemized contributions". - ♦ Anonymous Contributions are those contributions whose origin cannot be determined, i.e. "pass the hat" type of contributions.
+- ★ Contributions of \$25.00 or more must be itemized by date received, name, city and state of the contributor, and amount contributed.
+All receipts under \$25.00 shall be reported, but need not be itemized.
+However, if you receive \$10.00 from a contributor who then later gives you \$20.00, you must give an itemized report of the total \$30.00 contribution. - ★ Contributions include in-kind contributions which are goods and services in place of cash, provided for a candidate.
+All in-kind contributions must be itemized by name, city and state of the contributor, date, item or service contributed, and market value of the item or service contributed. - ★ Sale of tickets for fund-raisers: If the ticket price is \$25.00 or more, the name and address of each ticket purchaser and purchase price of ticket(s) must be itemized under "receipts."
+If the ticket price is under \$25.00, the fund-raiser does not have to be itemized and needs only to be reported under "unitemized contributions." - Anonymous contributions are those contributions whose origin cannot be determined, i.e. "pass the hat" type of contributions.
 Anonymous contribution does not mean that an individual may contribute to a candidate with the understanding the contributor's name will not be reported.
-The campaign reporting form has a specific section to record anonymous contributions where the candidate states he/she does not know the origin of the contribution. - ♦ Each expenditure must be itemized by date expended, name, city and state of the person or business to whom the expenditure is made, and the purpose and amount of expenditure.
-Examples are: advertising and printing expenses; expenses for services of a professional campaign consultant or public relations firm; expenses for staff salaries, travel, renting office space; postage and sign materials. - ♦ Campaign expenditures that are not required to be reported include: filing fee for office; a candidate's own personal campaign expenses for travel and meals; and checking account service charges. - ♦ A candidate is not required to report advertising expenses by a party central committee for the candidate, if the entire slate of candidates, below national level, is advertised.
-This applies, even though all candidates are not included in

-- each advertisement, as long as the expenses for each candidate are substantially the same. - ♦ Loans are to be itemized by name, city and state of the creditor, amount, date, payment to date and outstanding balance of loan. - ◆ Candidates for federal office are not required to file Receipt and Expenditure Reports if the candidate is required to comply with federal election law reporting requirements.
+The campaign reporting forms have a specific section to record anonymous contributions where the candidate states he/she does not know the origin of the contribution.

+- ★ Each expenditure must be itemized by date expended, name, city and state of the person or business to whom the expenditure is made, and the purpose and amount of expenditure.
+Examples are: Advertising and printing expenses; expenses for services of a professional campaign consultant or public relations firm; expenses for staff salaries, travel, renting office space; postage and sign materials. - ★ Campaign expenditures that are not required to be reported include: Filing fee for office, a candidate's own personal campaign expense for travel, meals and checking account service charges. - A candidate is not required to report advertising expenses by a party central committee for the candidate if the entire slate of candidates, below national level, is advertised.
+This applies even though all candidates are not included in each advertisement, as long as the expenses for each candidate are substantially the same. - ★ Loans are to be itemized by name, city and state of the creditor, amount, date, payment to date, and outstanding balance of loan. - ★ Candidates for federal office are not required to file Statement of Receipts and Expenditures reports if the candidate is required to comply with federal election law reporting requirements W.S.
+22-25-106(g). - ★ The Wyoming Election Code does not specify how excess campaign funds may be used.
-W.S.
-22-25-106(g).

-♦ The Wyoming Election Code does not specify how excess campaign funds may be used.